LOCATION THOMSON SC

 USE AND VEGETATION:

-Major Uses: Mostly cultivated
+Major Uses: Mostly cropland with some woodland

 Dominant Vegetation: Where cultivated--soybeans, pasture, and corn.
 Where wooded--loblolly pine, sweet gum, oak, hickory, and maple